 Shake It and Beat It

-If you do not have a vacuum cleaner, you can take your rug in the backyard and shake or beat it.
-This is a great method to remove any mud or dirt from it.
+If you do not have a vacuum cleaner, you can take your rug to the backyard and shake or beat it.
+It is an excellent method to remove any mud or dirt from it.

 If you have a larger rug, hand it somewhere outside and use a rod or a wooden bar to beat it from front and back.
-This is a very old fashioned and effective method to remove all the dry mud.
+It is a very old-fashioned and effective method to remove all the dry mud.

-This does not work on wet rugs.
-So if your rug has moisture in it, let it dry first then beat or shake it.
-You can use a broom if you don’t have any wooden bar.
+It does not work on wet rugs.
+So if your rug has moisture in it, let it dry first, then beat or shake it.
+You can use a broom if you don’t have a wooden bar.

-It’s better to not beat your rug on a regular basis as this can weaken the fibers.
+It’s better not to beat your rug regularly as this can weaken the fibers.
 Do it once every couple of months.

-After you are done shaking or beating your rug, let it sunbathe for a few hours as the sunlight will kill the bacteria and germs.
+After shaking or beating your rug, let it sunbathe for a few hours as the sunlight will kill the bacteria and germs.

-Summary: For thorough cleaning, hang your rug outside and beat it with a broom or a stick.
+Summary: Hang your rug outside and beat it with a broom or a stick for thorough cleaning.

 Dry Bath Your Rug

-If your shag rug is really dirty, it might be better to give it a dry bath.
-This is a good method if you haven’t cleaned your rug in a few months.
+If your shag rug is filthy, it might be better to give it a dry bath.
+It is a suitable method if you haven’t cleaned your rug in a few months.

 The longer you go without cleaning your shag rug, the flatter it gets.
-The fluff in the rug does not remain fluffy and it looks dull and dingy.
-A good dry shampoo for rugs can really change the game for you!
+The fluff in the rug does not remain fluffy, and it looks dull and dingy.
+A good dry shampoo for rugs can change the game for you!

 There are so many carpet dry shampoos in the market.
 You can pick whatever brand you like.
 They come in various fragrances that will give your rug a refreshed look.
 One of our favorites is Capture Carpet Dry Cleaner Powder.
 It is versatile and can be used on any carpets and rugs.